Sujithkumar1006/ping-android/README.md

 Click on Run in Android studio to run the app in one of the above devices BingPingPong App is ready to use
-Click on PingTool IP which will take user to next page with Input and a submit button By giving the desired IP User can see the resuls for the particular IP in next page
+Click on PingTool IP which will take user to next page with Input and a submit button By giving the desired IP User can see the results for the particular IP in next page